No pricing info available

 We were at 19h tonight at the Children's Hospital are just 23h back home, without my child could be treated for 9 months with 39.5 degrees Fever.
 It simply can not be that there is a single doctor in the emergency service for all of Wiesbaden and the children's hospital is full of chatter.
 There were 3 patients with the ambulance, in the waiting room were min.
 10 more were waiting, treatment rooms all full, but wait in the rooms already 2 hours, is the normal?
 It was said there is support to a senior physician who did not come because he had to emergency surgery.
 But hello, are there no doctors anymore or what's up?
 Why save on staff when the need is so great?
 Where do we live, this is no longer the case in this country!

-St. Lukas Group, can be found in Wilhelm Schmidt Strasse, Dortmund, Germany and offers its patients Umbilical Hernia Repair procedures as well as 285 other procedures, across 23 different procedure categories.
-At present, there is no pricing information for Umbilical Hernia Repair procedures at St. Lukas Group.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Clinic, with 11 in total, and St. Lukas Group is accredited by just one known accreditations institute, ISO 9001:2008
+St. Lukas Group, located in Wilhelm Schmidt Strasse, Dortmund, Germany offers patients Umbilical Hernia Repair procedures among its total of 285 available procedures, across 23 different specialties.
+Currently, there's no pricing information for Umbilical Hernia Repair procedures at St. Lukas Group, as all prices are available on request only.
+There are many specialists available at the Clinic, with 11 in total, and they are accredited by ISO 9001:2008

 University Hospital of Munich (LMU), can be found in Professor Huber Platz, Munich, Germany and offers its patients Umbilical Hernia Repair procedures as well as 223 other procedures, across 26 different procedure categories.
 At present, there is no pricing information for Umbilical Hernia Repair procedures at University Hospital of Munich (LMU).
 The pricing information is quite specialised, so it's only available on request.
 Currently, there's no information available about the doctors at the Hospital, and University Hospital of Munich (LMU) is not accredited by any recognised accreditations institutions.